 a) The joint meeting, as indicated in resolves 1, will nominate the Sector which will lead the work and will finally approve the deliverable.

-b) The lead Sector will request the other Sector to indicate those requirements which it considers essential for integration in the deliverable.
+b) The lead Sector will request the other Sectors to indicate those requirements which it considers essential for integration in the deliverable.

 c) The lead Sector will base its work on these essential requirements and integrate them in its draft deliverable.

-d) During the process of development of the required deliverable the lead Sector shall consult with the other Sector in case it has difficulties with these essential requirements.
+d) During the process of development of the required deliverable the lead Sector shall consult with the other Sectors in case it has difficulties with these essential requirements.
 In case of agreement on revised essential requirements the revised requirements shall be the basis for further work.

-e) When the deliverable concerned comes to maturity, the lead Sector shall once more seek the views of the other Sector.
+e) When the deliverable concerned comes to maturity, the lead Sector shall once more seek the views of the other Sectors.

 Annex B (to Resolution 18)

-Coordination of radiocommunication and standardization activities through intersector coordination groups
+Coordination of radiocommunication , standardization and development activities through intersector coordination groups

 With respect to resolves 2 iii), the following procedure shall be applied:

-a) The joint meeting of the advisory groups as indicated in resolves 1, may, in exceptional cases, establish an intersector coordination group (ICG) to coordinate the work of both Sectors and to assist the advisory groups in coordinating the related activity of their respective study groups.
+a) The joint meeting of the advisory groups as indicated in resolves 1, may, in exceptional cases, establish an intersector coordination group (ICG) to coordinate the work of two or the three Sectors and to assist the advisory groups in coordinating the related activity of their respective study groups.

 b) The joint meeting shall, at the same time, nominate the Sector which will lead the work.